ipkg/difuse/README.md

 Current distributed systems follow a leader/follower model and rely on a fixed leader for consensus.
 This eventually limits the scalability of the cluster.

-difuse uses a completely distributed approach in that no node is special and is treated equally.
+difuse uses a completely distributed No-One-Special (NOS) approach in that every node in the cluster is equal and no node is designated to perform anything different.
 Each node is the leader for a portion of keys in the cluster.
-As nodes join and leave, keys are re-balanced based across the new set of nodes.
+As nodes join and leave, keys are re-balanced across the new set of nodes.

 This is accomplished by using a Distributed Hash Table as the underlying transport.

 ## Features

 - Each node is of equal weight.
-No single leader and no one is special.
+No single leader and No-One-Special (NOS).
 - Highly-Scalable fault tolerant due to the peer-to-peer design
 - Data de-duplication